Texas Teacher of the Year

 Texas school districts/charter school operators conduct their own local selection processes to choose their District Elementary and Secondary Teachers of the Year.
 Classroom teachers, school librarians, and counselors who teach students at least four hours per day are eligible; administrators are not.

 Each official District Elementary and Secondary Teacher of the Year is eligible to advance to the regional/state levels.
-To do so, they must complete the online Texas Teacher of the Year application by June 4, 2020 (for the 2021 awards program).
+To do so, they must complete the online Texas Teacher of the Year application by the deadline.
 The regional selection process is then conducted in June-July by the 20 Texas Regional Education Service Centers; each names a Regional Elementary and Secondary Teacher of the Year.

 The 40 Regional Teachers of the Year are considered for Texas Teacher of the Year in a selection process facilitated by TASA.
 (If a Regional Teacher of the Year accepts a non-teaching position [in administration or outside a school or district] or moves to a position in which they teach students for less than four hours each day, they will not be eligible to advance in the state competition.)